16 oz cream cheese, softened (2 8-oz sticks)

 Transfer the foil-wrapped cheesecake pans into a large high-sided skillet, or a roasting pan.

 Fill the skillet or roasting pan with HOT water from the tap.
-You want the water to go at least halfway up the springform pans.
+You want the water to go about halfway up the springform pans.
 Carefully set in the oven.

 Bake at 325 for about 1 hour.
 You will know they’re done when mostly set in the center and don’t jiggle too much when you shake it. (some movement is ok—the cheesecake layers will continue to set as they cool.
-It just shouldn't be liquidy.)
-If the cheesecake starts to brown, turn off the oven.
+They just shouldn’t be liquidy.)
+If the cheesecakes start to turn too brown, turn off the oven.

 When the cheesecakes are mostly set, turn off the oven and crack the door – leave the cheesecakes in the oven to cool and set for at least 30 minutes.
 They often crack if they cool too fast.